 Keep reading to learn about what to do in Arkansas and get your pen and paper ready to start creating your Arkansas bucket list!

 Search for Treasure at Crater of Diamonds State Park

-Visiting the Crater of Diamonds State Park is one of the best things to do in Arkansas.
+Visiting the Crater of Diamonds State Park is one of the best fun things to do in Arkansas for adults and kids alike.
 This is one of the only places in the world where the public can search for diamonds and take home their treasure.
 Found in Murfreesboro, Arkansas, this 37-acre field is the surface of a volcanic crater.

 You can also learn about the science of the area at the Diamond Discovery Center.
 Then it is time to rent your equipment and start digging for diamonds and other gemstones.
 While there are over 33,000 diamonds that have been found here since the area was designated a state park, you are not likely to strike it rich.